hatkiet/Project_4/README.md

 ### Group Members and tasks each will do:

-All members look for datasets, ETL, visualization, and perform machine learning modeling.
+All members look for datasets, query data, extract, transform and load (ETL) to Jupyter Notebook, and then perform visualization, and machine learning modeling.

 ## TECHNICAL STEPS: